Resources for students of color

 Identity-specific resources: African-American and Black

-- “The Portland African American Leadership Forum helps our Black community imagine the alternatives we deserve and build our political participation and leadership to achieve those alternatives.”
+- Imagine Black (formerly known as the Portland African American Leadership Forum, or PAALF) "helps Portland’s Black community imagine the alternatives we deserve, builds our political participation, and supports leadership to achieve those alternatives.”
 Their work includes leadership, environmental justice, community strengthening, and more.

 - The National Black MBA Association is an organization dedicated to creating educational opportunities and economic growth for Black professionals.
 They offer members a multitude of resources, including networking, mentorship, graduate program preparation, conferences, financial education, and more.